Research for CCR question #1

 Social Groups/Representation of Conflict :

 Fear of being watched : The protagonist feels watched/haunted, reflecting scopophobia, or the excessive fear of getting stared at.
+The protagonist fears other people looking at his own phone.

 CITATIONS: